 Nothing is more rewarding then seeing a fresh crop of micro-lots being unloaded off the back of a truck into our roastery.
 This pleases me so much as I know the amount of work our producers and exporters have put into this coffee to get it this far.
-I also personally know how much work we have put into sourcing and choosing these precious beans to offer our clients.
+I also know how much work we have put into sourcing and choosing these precious beans to offer our clients.
+What many don’t know, is how the drying speeds at the farm, can drastically effect the quality and shelf life of the green beans roasters receive.

 Nothing is more disappointing then when you begin to sample roast and begin profiling these new arrivals and the flavor profiles we tasted at origin are no longer being tasted.
 “What is going on!?!?
 How can a coffee taste so different at origin compared to what we are tasting now?”
 This isn’t unique to Fratello, and is something we have heard many roasters around the world talk/complain about.
 It has been a topic of many conversations over the past year with the coffee producers we work with and exporters who are working on the ground at origin every day.